How to Use Exposure Compensation on a Digital Camera

 Example image with the same choices as before but this time with +0.7 exposure correction

-This example is +0.7 exposure compensation and I it’s our ‘Goldilocks’ sweet-spot for this particular image, the sky doesn’t have the detail that the original image captured, but you can see from looking at it by eye (and confirmed by the histogram) that there’s no lost information there, so it’ll be recoverable in post-processing.
+This example is +0.7 exposure compensation and I think it’s our ‘Goldilocks’ sweet-spot for this particular image, the sky doesn’t have the that the original image captured, but you can see from at it by eye (and confirmed by the histogram) that there’s no lost information there, so it’ll be recoverable in post-processing.
 What we have instead is an increased level of detail visible in the shadows, and again that’s something that can be improved more if needed, in post.
 This is the best exposure, technically.

 Conclusion